Jayesk/ETS2DC/README.md

 Not currently working, presets will be added soon, the pop-up proclaiming the Scania S preset has been loaded was purely for testing.

 ### Screenshot Counter
-Currently not working.
-Will be used to set the Screenshots Taken counter manually and to troubleshoot potential errors.
+Not currently working, will be used in the future to set the Screenshots Taken counter manually and to troubleshoot potential errors with it showing incorrect figures.